 For further information about air quality and health, visit Public Health England’s information page ‘Health matters: air pollution’.

-We were the first local authority to commit to achieving the World Health Organization air quality standards by 2030, and our mission is to realise Camden’s citizens’ vision for a borough in which nobody suffers ill-health as a result of the air they breathe.
+Camden was the first local authority to commit to the ambitious World Health Organization air quality standards and our Clean Air Action Plan sets out our strategy for creating a borough in which no one suffers ill-health as a result of the air they breathe.